 The last thing anybody expected was that he would win.

-And now look, they're all they're all d nobody AP's finally running stories on these cronies today on December 10th.
+AP is finally running stories on his cronies today on December 10th.

-This Bolgoyovich thing, they're just running, they're trying to cover and spreading the wagons, covering the wagon, circling the wagons, everything they can to protect Obama here.
+This Bulgojevich thing, they're just running there to run a cover and they're spreading the wagons, covering the wagons, circling the wagons, everything they can to protect Obama here.

 Obama apparently walks on a cesspool and is untainted by it.